Contents

 5. Network Configuration:

-Configure public IP and NAT (if required) for peer-to-peer connectivity.
+Configure public IP and NAT if necessary.

 6. Security Measures: